 Antimicrobial stewardship in aged care

-Aged care is an important focus area for the Commission in its support of the care of older people in health and aged care settings, to improve the safe and appropriate use of antimicrobials, and decrease the risk of antimicrobial resistance across the community in Australia.
+Aged care is an important area of focus for the Commission in its support of improved antimicrobial stewardship in the community.
+The objective of this work is to support the care of older people in health and aged care settings; to improve the safe and appropriate use of antimicrobials; and, to decrease the risk of antimicrobial resistance across the community in Australia.

 Why is aged care a focus area for improved prescribing?